 └──────────────────────────────┘

-Core Concept: The ultimate form of an Agent’s capability is self-evolution.
-When faced with a problem that existing tools cannot solve, an advanced Agent should not give up; it should leverage its coding ability to create a new tool for itself.
+Core Idea: The ultimate form of Agent capability is self-evolution.
+When facing a problem that cannot be solved by existing tools, an advanced Agent should not give up.
+Instead, it should use its coding ability to create a new tool for itself.

 Implementation Strategy:

-• Capability Boundary Detection: The Agent must first determine whether the current problem exceeds the capabilities of its existing toolset
+• Capability Boundary Detection: The Agent must first determine whether the current problem exceeds the capability scope of its existing toolset

-• Tool Creation Planning: The Agent plans the new tool’s functions, inputs, and outputs, and searches open-source repositories (e.g., GitHub) for usable implementations
+• Tool Creation Planning: The Agent plans out the new tool’s functions, inputs, and outputs, and searches open-source code repositories (such as GitHub) for usable implementations

-• Code Wrapping and Verification: The Agent wraps the found code into a new tool function, writes test cases for it, and validates its correctness in a sandbox
+• Code Wrapping and Verification: The Agent wraps the discovered code into a new tool function and writes test cases for it, verifying its correctness in a sandbox

-• Tool Library Persistence: After validation, add the new tool to its permanent tool library for future use
+• Tool Library Persistence: After verification passes, the Agent adds the new tool to its permanent tool library for future use

 Architecture Design: